 Who is a Candidate for Direct to Implant?

-In years past, Connecticut women who wanted to have a breast reconstruction with a silicone or saline implant would require two surgeries.
+In years past, Houston women who wanted to have a breast reconstruction with a silicone or saline implant would require two surgeries.
 First, the mastectomy would be performed, and a balloon-like tissue expander would be placed to expand the breast tissue and prepare it for the implant.
 After several months, once the breast tissue had expanded to a sufficient state, the balloon expander could be removed, and the implant could finally be placed.
 However, during this entire process, breast cancer patients were left without a breast or breasts, often negatively affecting them emotionally and socially.

 Today, breast reconstruction surgery is different.
-Connecticut women now have the option to have what is called an immediate breast reconstruction with implants, or direct to implant.
-With this procedure, a Connecticut woman is placed under anesthesia for a mastectomy and wakes up with her natural breast or breasts removed, and her newly reconstructed breast or breasts in place.
+Houston women now have the option to have what is called an immediate breast reconstruction with implants, or direct to implant.
+With this procedure, a Houston woman is placed under anesthesia for a mastectomy and wakes up with her natural breast or breasts removed, and her newly reconstructed breast or breasts in place.
 She never has to face the world without breasts, adding to her confidence and self-image.

-Many Connecticut women who choose to have implant-based breast reconstruction are too thin to have flap surgery, in which her body’s own tissue is harvested from the abdomen, hips, buttocks or thighs to rebuild the breast.
+Many Houston women who choose to have implant-based breast reconstruction are too thin to have flap surgery, in which her body’s own tissue is harvested from the abdomen, hips, buttocks or thighs to rebuild the breast.
 However, being too thin for flap surgery doesn’t necessarily make you a good candidate for direct to implant breast reconstruction.
-Rather, Connecticut women are generally good candidates for direct to implant breast reconstruction if:
+Rather, Houston women are generally good candidates for direct to implant breast reconstruction if:

 - They are non-smokers;